Nullarbor East To West – Koonalda Cave S.A.

 So where you can get fuel on the Nullarbor?
 Our Interactive Map of fuel stops across the Nullarbor will give you all the info you need.

-The sides drop vertically for about 20 metres – some parts are even undercut.
+The sides drop vertically for about 20 metres, with some parts undercut.
 From here, a steep slope leads down to the floor at about 70m depth.
-At this point, the cave opens into a giant 60 x 90 metre cavern.
+At this point, the cave apparently opens into a giant 60 x 90 metre cavern.
 A domed roof towers about 40 metres overhead.

 More Questions Than Answers